ritu03/Record-Grouping/README.md

 It serves as a child component of the Record component.
 This component utilizes React Bootstrap's Accordion and Navbar components to display records grouped by suburbs and Offence Level 2 Description.

+Utils:
+This contains constants file, that includes text constants.

 Usage
 To run the project locally: